-Most exercisers think about reps, sets, pace, and form.
+Many exercisers think about reps, sets, pace, and form.
 Few think about breath.
 That is a missed lever.
-Breathing patterns shape oxygen delivery, performance, recovery, and even injury risk.
+Breathing patterns shape oxygen delivery, performance, recovery, and even risk of injury.
 Different workouts ask for different patterns.
 A long run, a heavy lift, and a yoga flow each need a different breath approach.
 This article walks through how to breathe during the major workout types and where ooddle plugs into the picture.

 The Science Behind Workout Breathing